American Art and Portrait Gallery Library

 The AA/PG Library Collections

 To support the research of the Smithsonian American Art Museum, the National Portrait Gallery and the Archives of American Art, the AA/PG Library collection of 180,000 books, exhibition catalogs, catalogues raisonnes, serials and dissertations is concentrated in the area of American art, history, and biography with supportive materials on European art.
-The Library also contains artists’ books, ephemeral materials, auction catalogs, scrapbooks, microforms, CD-ROM’s and electronic links to other information resources.
+The Library also contains artists’ books, ephemeral materials, auction catalogs, scrapbooks, microforms, and A/V material.
 All can be located through the Smithsonian Libraries’ online catalog (http://siris-libraries.si.edu/).
 Specific information for using AA/PG Library resources can be found on the Using the AA/PG Library page.

 The Art and Artist Files of the AA/PG Library are a particularly rich resource.
 There are over 150,000 files of ephemeral materials on art, artists, art institutions, collectors, and special subjects.
 These collections have been maintained for over 50 years and include the type of materials that is often difficult to obtain in traditional library collections.
 Numerous notable individuals and institutions have donated their ephemera files to supplement the AA/PG Art and Artist Files collection, including Col. Merl M. Moore, the Allentown Art Museum, the Art Students League of New York, and the Corcoran Gallery of Art.
 In addition, the “Living Portrait Artists File” is incorporated into the collection, which contains biographical information and examples of work from recently active portrait artists.
 Individual artists’ names and museums, galleries, and associations can be searched using the Smithsonian Libraries’ online database for the Art and Artist Files.
 This is a non-circulating collection and must be used on site.